 These trees come from British Columbia, which was probably our first mistake.
-They were not acclimated to our harsh Southern Alberta weather.
+They were not acclimated to the wild variations of our Southern Alberta weather.
 I would suggest trying to find locally grown trees that are used to your climate.

 We hope to add a couple of pear trees and an Evans sour cherry tree in the future!

 Why didn’t my fruit trees grow well the first year?